 During your pet’s appointment, we will spend whatever time is necessary to make sure you are confident in your ability to treat your pet’s infection.
 It is crucial that the ear cleanser and medication we prescribe for your pet are administered correctly and for the appropriate length of time.
 If a medication is stopped too soon, the infection will recur.
 This is why we stress the importance of rechecking examinations.
 If the infection is not completely gone, or if the medication is reused once symptoms recur, your pet could develop an extremely resistant infection that could be very difficult to resolve.

 In some cases, the pet owners do everything right and their pet still experiences recurrent ear infections.
 If this is the case, we will discuss the potential of an underlying cause such as an allergy predisposing your pet to chronic recurrent ear infections.
 Once an underlying problem is diagnosed and treated, the ear infections should permanently resolve.

-Regardless of the problem affecting the ears, nose or throat of your pet, we will take a thorough and systematic approach to diagnosing it.
+Regardless of the problem affecting the ears, nose, or throat of your pet, we will take a thorough and systematic approach to diagnose it.
 We will examine them, perform the necessary diagnostics and formulate an appropriate treatment plan to get your pet on the road to recovery.
-We also believe it is our duty to provide you with in depth education to empower you to be an active participant in your pet’s care.
+We also believe it is our duty to provide you with in-depth education to empower you to be an active participant in your pet’s care.

 Call us at (719) 249-5835 today to schedule an appointment for your cat or dog.